 - A commitment to creating a positive atmosphere for Israel on campus.

-- Each Fellow will receive a stipend of $1,000 during the 2022-2023 academic year to help defray expenses.
+- Each ICC Community Impact Fellow will receive a stipend of $1,000 during the 2023-2024 academic year.
 Stipends will be paid in two installments pending completion of fellowship requirements.